Boomi vs Workato vs Activepieces: Updated Comparison in 2026

 Boomi

-Boomi connects apps, databases, and trading partners through a mix of pre-built integrations and custom connectors.
-Companies use it to integrate systems in the cloud and on-prem.
-The catalog includes:
+Boomi connects apps, ERP systems, databases, legacy systems, and trading partners through a mix of pre-built integrations and custom connectors.
+Business teams use it to integrate on-premises and cloud services, which eliminates infrastructure management overhead.

 • Salesforce